-Activity within Principle F in 2020/21:
+Activity within Principle F in 2021/22:

-- A successful two-phase savings and income generation programme was developed and the first phase (TFS 7a) implemented to address reductions in central government funding. - Development of One Council activities the Creating Value Processes programme - The External auditor issued an unqualified opinion on the authority's final statement of accounts and Value for Money conclusion - Developed the council's response to the financial situation caused by covid-19 including, ensuring strong financial management to make sure that we manage public funds correctly, e.g. revised budget estimates, enhanced TFS programme, open MARS offer to staff, expenditure control budget review process. - Review of the Value for Money Statement - Introduction of the new CIPFA Financial Management Code
+- TFS programme delivered the required MTFS savings target - • - Progression of One Council activities the Creating Value Processes programme - The External auditor issued an unqualified opinion on the authority's final statement of accounts and Value for Money conclusion - Strong response to the financial situation caused by covid-19 including, ensuring strong financial management to make sure that we manage public funds correctly, e.g. refreshed MTFS incorporating short and longer term financial impacts of Covid19, enhanced TFS programme and careful use of reserves and balances,. - Review of the Value for Money Statement - Re-enforcement of the revised CIPFA Financial Management Code - Internal Audit conducted on Risk which achieved substantial assurance - A review of value for money arrangements to ensure requirements of the new external audit VFM assessment are met was completed